gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation_unix_detailed.rst

+.. _detailed_installation_instruction_label:

 Detailed installation instruction
 --------------------------------------

+This section describes in details how to build and install BornAgain core libraries from source on Unix Platforms (MacOS included).

 BornAgain uses ``CMake`` to configure a build system for compiling and installing the framework.
 There are three major steps to building BornAgain